The waves lapped softly against the moorings. The metal gangways creaked in the light breeze.

 I checked in at the Sanno Spa and changed into a fluffy bathrobe in the small locker room.
 I passed on the wine for sale but snacked on the complementary trail mix in the sparse kitchen-like area off the plush waiting rooms.
 At 5:10, the masseuse popped in and chirped, “Let’s go get a massage!”

 The Swedish massage was especially welcome after my long drive up from Virginia.
 It’s a trek I make quite a bit.
 After growing up in Massachusetts, I took off for college in Washington, D.C., and remained in that area for more than 20 years.
 Then my father asked me to come home; he and my mother were both ill.
 I went, none too soon as it turns out; both my parents were gone within the year.
-So there I was, alone in my high-school home, haunted by the family photos on the walls and the furniture, by the quiet backyard where we’d picnicked and partied and picked fruit from trees that turned from green to yellow, orange, and red, by the empty chairs at the bare kitchen table where we’d spread out newspapers and picked lobster carcasses for salad meat, peeled apples for Thanksgiving pies, and carved pumpkins for Hallowe’en.
+So there I was, alone in my high-school home, haunted by the family photos on the walls and on the tables, by the quiet backyard where we’d picnicked and partied and picked fruit from trees that turned from spring green to autumn yellow, orange, and red, by the empty chairs at the bare kitchen table where we’d spread out newspapers and picked lobster carcasses for salad meat, carved pumpkins for Hallowe’en, peeled apples for holiday pies.
 Getting this Manderlay of memories—where my waste-not-want-not mother had saved everything, down to the tissue paper from my parents’ left-over wedding invitations—ready for market has been sad and slow.
 I had to get out of there, so I found an apartment in Alexandria and escape there when I can.
 As hard as it can be to come home, it is still home.
 And now that I’m adrift in the world without main-anchor relationships—no parents, no husband, no children—the things that moor me to who I am are the physical lines to the place that shaped me, the sights, sounds, and smells, the tastes and touches, of home, of my childhood, of the time when I belonged to a family.

 At 6:00, my massage was over before I knew it.
 I sat afterwards for a few minutes on a pale grey chair, propping my feet on its matching ottoman, in front of the fireplace in the spa’s relaxation room, before dressing and walking back to Three Stories, once again taking the long way by the marina.

-Sitting at the white wicker table and chairs on the large balcony off my small room, I snacked on a coffee-cake muffin from the B&B-like common area downstairs at the pink-painted, eight-room, child- and pet-free Italianate house and looked past the sparsely travelled street and the parking lot, dotted with cars and construction vehicles, as the orange glow faded behind grey clouds above the blue water.
+Sitting at the white wicker table and chairs on the large balcony off my small room, I snacked on a coffee-cake muffin from the B&B-like common area downstairs at the pink-painted, eight-room, child- and pet-free Italianate house.
+Past the sparsely travelled street and the luxury Inn’s parking lot, dotted with cars and construction vehicles, the orange glow of the sun faded behind grey clouds above the blue water.
 In contrast with the dark and empty building next to me, under renovation as another guest house for the Inn, the lit-up, mustard-yellow main building gradually shone brighter than the slowly darkening sky.

 Though the balcony was far enough from the River not to feel the water’s chill, the air was starting to get cold.

-So I went back inside, flipped on the switch to the gas fireplace at the foot of the king-size bed, freshened up for dinner at the white sink a few feet from the large stall shower with both an overhead spout and side jets, and bundled up to walk again past the marina to the main building.
+So I went back inside, flipped on the switch to the gas fireplace at the foot of the king-size bed, and freshened up for dinner at the white sink a few feet from the large stall shower equipped with both an overhead spout and side jets.
+Then I bundled up to walk again past the marina to the main building.